 A voter must present a valid form of identification to be eligible to vote.
 A list of valid types of ID is provided on page 5.
-If the voter does not have proper identification, he or she may vote a provisional ballot.
+A voter who does not have identification can vote if he or she is positively identified by two election officials.
+If the voter does not have proper identification and cannot be positively identified by two election officials, he or she may vote a provisional ballot.